nocode-js/sequential-workflow-designer/README.md

 ## 🚀 Installation

-To use the designer you should add JS/TS files and CSS-files to your project.
+To use the designer you should add JS/TS files and CSS files to your project.

 ### NPM